Yeat19/Cheepo-Changer-Project/README.md

 Overveiw:

 This project is intended to allow for the upgrade of common 3d printers to include a tool (nozzle switching) changing mechanism.
-Any 3d printer that can accomodate additional 6 or more stepper motors and has firmware modification access can have this upgrade although this is primaraly designed for the Ender series of 3d printers.
+Any 3d printer that can accomodate 6 or more stepper motors and has firmware modification access can have this upgrade although this is primaraly designed for the Ender series of 3d printers.
 This means that nativly without any 3d model modifications any 3d printer with a standard "Ender 3" style x carriage can be converted.

 As per the goal of this project everything has been made to be as cheap as resonably achieveable, this means that (at least for my setup) the strictly nescisary parts including the base Ender 5 pro cost me a meer $400 NZD or ~ $238 USD.
 Im sure that it can be made cheaper than this but at that point the quality of the parts may suffer.